A fantastic flip phone and a return to form for the RAZR line, even if its camera doesn’t always hit the mark.

-Motorola’s also introduced wireless charging to the Razr line, and while it’s a slow 5W trickle versus the 15W Z Flip 4, it’s definitely a welcome addition.
-If you want to plug it in to charge, the Razr 40 Ultra ships with a 33W wired charger.
+It’s great to see Motorola add wireless charging to the Razr line, even if it’s a slow 5W trickle versus the 15W you’ll find on rival clamshells.
+If you want to plug in, the Razr 40 Ultra ships with a 33W wired charger in the box.

 Motorola Razr 40 Ultra verdict

 Motorola made some bold choices with the Razr 40 Ultra, streamlining its shape and differentiating with style.
-But while looks are the phone’s standout quality, it also gets the basics right.
-Between the big, attention-grabbing cover screen and improvements to the Razr’s build versus its 2022 predecessor, not to mention its nippy internals, clean interface, and rich feature set, the 40 Ultra is a very good phone.
+But while the big, attention-grabbing cover screen is the phone’s standout quality, it also gets the basics right.
+Build improvements versus its 2022 predecessor, nippy internals, a clean interface and rich feature set make the 40 Ultra a very good phone.

-Costing £1,099, you’d be justified in expecting a better camera system, so if you want the best camera phone around, the Razr 40 Ultra definitely isn’t it – but then again, neither is any flip phone.
-So for casual snaps, and a seriously fun user experience built on a strong foundation of innovation and style, the Razr 40 Ultra is one small step for foldables, and one giant leap for Motorola – right to the front of the flip phone pack.
+a seriously fun user experience built on a strong foundation of innovation and style, makes the Razr 40 Ultra ione small step for foldables, and one giant leap for Motorola – right to the front of the flip phone pack.

 A fantastic flip phone and a return to form for the RAZR line, even if its camera doesn’t always hit the mark.